Is it possible to recover overwritten data?

 • For the magnetic memory (hard drives), the technology is only good to recover the faint sound from an erased cassette player tape, not from a modern "perpendicular recording" hard drive.
 Not even from a legacy "non-perpendicular" IDE drive.

-If the data cannot be recovered by the data recovery software, it should be considered overwritten.
+If data cannot be recovered by data recovery software, it should be considered overwritten.
 However, you should try several different data recovery tools before giving up because different programs use different recovery techniques and thus produce different results.
 There are two typical scenarios:

 • A complete format (also called "low level format") was performed on the drive.
 In this case, any data recovery utility would show no files at all.
 ReclaiMe would specifically report that "The drive was subject to a complete format", confirming the fact that the drive is actually blank.